acschaefer/frogweather/README.md

     sudo make install-python
     ```

-8. Follow the steps in the previous sectoin to install the frogweather app.
+8. Follow the steps in the previous section to install the frogweather app.
-   Make sure to install all dependencies with sudo privileges - we need to run the app in sudo mode for the LED matrix library to work properly.
+   Make sure to install all dependencies with `sudo` privileges - we need to run the app with `sudo` for the LED matrix library to work properly.

 10. Navigate to the folder `frogweather/frogweather` and launch the weather station: